-Go back to diving in Indonesia...
-A haunting desire, which has been nagging at me all winter!
+Going back to Indonesia to dive...
+An obsessive desire, which has been nagging me all winter long!
 So, in mid-March, I flew to Halmahera.

 My destination: Weda Bay.
-Good pickaxe, again.
-The underwater world in Indonesia, it's just... amazing!!!!
+Good choice, again.
+The underwater world, in Indonesia, is just... amazing !!!

 Halmahera, North Maluku Islands

 Halmahera, archipelago of Moluccas...Indonesia...
 Names that are already transporting, even before the departure !